Bayesianize Fuzziness in the Statistical Analysis of Fuzzy Data: Applications

 The first dataset, published by \cite{colubi2009statistical}, originates from a comprehensive study conducted at the Indurot Institute (University of Oviedo) on the progress of a reforestation project in Asturias (Spain).
 A key aspect of the study was assessing tree quality, which was evaluated based on subjective expert judgments rather than a single real-valued magnitude.
 Experts considered multiple factors, including leaf structure, root system, and height-to-diameter ratio.

-A fuzzy-valued scale was adopted since a standard categorical scale (e.g., very low, low, medium, high, and very high) failed to capture the nuances of these expert perceptions.
+A fuzzy-valued scale was adopted since a standard categorical scale failed to capture the nuances of these expert perceptions.
 The scale’s support was expressed as a percentage, with 0 indicating no quality and 1 representing perfect quality.
 For our analysis, we used a subsample of $n=200$ fuzzy observations.
 The three tree species (Betula, Quercus, and Sorbus) were encoded as levels of a categorical variable used to predict $\mathbb{E}[Y]$.
 The original trapezoidal fuzzy numbers were transformed into Beta-type fuzzy numbers using a procedure designed to minimize information loss from the original fuzzy sets, as described in \cite{calcagni2022modeling}.

 Given the nature of the observed fuzzy data, we hypothesized two candidate models for the non-fuzzy component, one involving the Beta distribution $\mathcal{M}_1: f_Y(y; \boldsymbol{\theta}_y) = \mathcal Be(y;\mu_i\phi,\phi-\phi\mu_i)$ and another defined using the LogitNormal distribution $\mathcal{M}_2: f_Y(y; \boldsymbol{\theta}_y) = \mathcal{LGN}(y;\mu_i,\sigma)$.
 These distributions were selected for their suitability in modeling bounded rating data.
 Convergence was achieved for all chains and both modeling cases, as indicated by $\widehat{R}$ values equal to 1.
 The effective sample sizes (ESS) further supported the robustness of the results.
 Specifically, the bulk-ESS values ranged from 7474 to 7945, ensuring reliable estimates of central tendencies, while the tail-ESS values, ranging from 9089 to 9415, confirmed sufficient exploration of the posterior distribution's tails.
 Finally, the model $\mathcal{M}_1$ was selected based on its lower WAIC value ($\text{WAIC}_{\mathcal{M}1} = -9184$, $\text{WAIC}_{\mathcal{M}_2} = -7631$).
 The PPC steps (i)–(iii) were applied $B = 500$ times for the chosen model.